CHAMPIONSHIP FORMAT

 Structure and Scoring

-- To win any of the prizes, members must help out in at least one of the races organised by the club: Handicap, PYG, Settle Hills, Ingleborough.
-(NB.
-Although many members help with the Austwick Amble, it is not a club race).
+- To qualify for the Championship, members must help out in at least one of the races organised by the club: Handicap, PYG, Settle Hills, Ingleborough, or assist in the running of the club in some other way.
+(This includes coaching/assisting in coaching sessions, organising club social runs and events, committee membership).

-- Scores will be calculated as a percentage of the overall winner’s time – calculated separately for males and females.
+- Scores will be calculated as a percentage of the fastest know time for the event – calculated separately for males and females.

 Scoring System

-The system is based on each runner’s time relative to the overall winner of the race in their gender category.
+The system is based on each runner’s time relative to the fastest know time for the race in their gender category.

 The benefit of this percentage based scoring system is that members will consistently score a similar number of points in each race.
 This gives a more accurate representation of relative abilities across the year if everyone completes the championship.
 There will be recognition of participation, but not through points, contributing to the running championship.